 Divisions and departments

-The National Centre for Art and Culture Georges Pompidou (CNAC-GP) consists of two departments, eight divisions and the Accounting Agency.
+The National Centre for Art and Culture Georges Pompidou (CNAC-GP) consists of two departments, nine divisions and the Accounting Agency.

 Like the Director General, division directors are first proposed by the President of the Centre before being appointed by order of the Minister for Culture.
 The other directors, like all the staff of the establishment, are appointed by the President of the Centre.